rashmirrajashekara/docs/quick-start-guides/Foundational & Workload Security - Containerization.md

 * In case of `microk8s` cluster, the `--allow-privileged=true` flag needs to be added to the `kube-apiserver` under `/var/snap/microk8s/current/args/kube-apiserver` and restart `kube-apiserver` with `systemctl restart snap.microk8s.daemon-apiserver` to allow running of privileged containers like `TRUST-AGENT` and `WORKLOAD-AGENT`

+* Ensure a backend KMIP-2.0 compliant server like pykmip is up and running.

 ###### Manifests